Sailing around Mallorca, one of the most fascinating places in the Mediterranean

 Due to the variety of the flora and fauna, the island group was declared a natural reservoir.

-Sailors should apply for a sailing licence to visit Cabrera because only 50 sailing boats at once are allowed to sail around Cabrera.
+Sailors should apply for a sailing license to visit Cabrera because only 50 sailing boats at once are allowed to sail around Cabrera.

-Sail to one of the most important fishing harbours of Majorca, Cala Ratjada, at the northern peak of the island.
+Sail to one of the most important fishing harbors of Majorca, Cala Ratjada, at the northern peak of the island.

 Well worth seeing are the langouste houses, which are under monumental protection.